The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST)

-\abstract {Submillimeter and millimeter wavelengths can reveal a vast range of objects and phenomena that are either too cold, too distant, or too hot and energetic to be measured at visible wavelengths.
-For decades the astronomical community has highlighted the need for a large, high-throughput submm single dish that can map statistically significant portions of the sky with sufficient surface brightness sensitivity and angular and spectral resolution to probe truly representative source populations.
+\abstract {The (sub)millimeter sky contains a vast wealth of information that is both complementary and inaccessible to other wavelengths.
+Over half the light we receive is observable at millimeter and submillimeter wavelengths, yet we have mapped only a small portion of the sky at sufficient spatial resolution and sensitivity to detect and resolve distant galaxies or star-forming cores within their large-scale environments.
+For decades, the astronomical community has highlighted the need for a large, high-throughput (sub)millimeter ($\lambda\sim0.35-10$ mm) single dish.
 The Atacama Large Aperture Submillimeter Telescope (AtLAST), with its 50-m aperture and $2^\circ$ maximal field of view, aims to be such a facility.
-We present here the full design concept for AtLAST, developed through an EU-funded project.
-Our design approach begins with a long lineage of submm telescopes, relies on calculations and simulations to realize the optics, and uses finite element analysis to optimize the mechanical structure and subsystems.
-The result is an innovative rocking chair design with six instrument bays, two of which are mounted on Nasmyth platforms.
-AtLAST will be capable of $3^\circ\,\rm s^{-1}$ scanning and $1^\circ\,\rm s^{-2}$ acceleration, and will feature a surface accuracy of $\leq 20~\mu$m half wavefront error allowing observations up to $\approx 950$~GHz.
-Further, AtLAST will be a sustainable, visionary facility that will allow upgrades for decades to come.
-The demanding design requirements for AtLAST, set by transformative science goals, were met by combining novel concepts with lessons learned from past experience.
-While some aspects require further testing, prototyping, and field demonstrations, we estimate that the design will be construction-ready this decade.}
+We present here the {preliminary} design concept for AtLAST, developed through {an EU Horizon 2020-funded design study}.
+Our design approach begins with a long lineage of (sub)millimeter telescopes, relies on calculations and simulations to realize the optics, and uses finite element analysis to optimize the {conceptual designs for the} mechanical structure and subsystems.
+The demanding technical requirements for AtLAST, set by transformative science goals, {have motivated the design effort to} combine novel concepts with lessons learned from previous efforts.
+The result is an innovative rocking chair design with six instrument bays, two of which are mounted on Nasmyth platforms, inside a large receiver cabin.
+Ultimately, AtLAST aims to achieve a surface accuracy of a $\leq 20~\mu$m root mean square half wavefront error, corresponding to the goal of a Ruze efficiency of $>50\%$ at 950~GHz.
+We conclude that a closed-loop metrology of the active primary surface will be required to achieve our surface accuracy goal.
+In the next phase of the project, we shall prototype and test such a metrology on existing platforms, with the goal of delivering a mature, construction-ready design by the end of this decade.}

 \keywords{Telescopes -- Astronomical instrumentation, methods and techniques -- Instrumentation: high angular resolution -- Submillimeter: general}